KarimK-x/ML-Environment-Setup/README.md

    - If this shows the Conda version, proceed to the next step.
 If not, make sure you implemented above steps correctly.

 4. Create and Activate the Workshop Environment:
-   - Run the following command to create a new Conda environment:
+   - Run the following command to create a new Conda environment: (Copy it as it is, don't worry about the python version)
      ```bash
      conda create -n workshop_env python=3.10
      ```
+   - Enter "y" to proceed when prompted to proceed.
    - Activate the environment:
      ```bash
      conda activate workshop_env